 When you attack, your attack style (character #2) determines which stat the enemy uses for defence.
-If your attack style is “P” (Physical), your card’s attack value is compared to the enemy’s physical defence (character #3).
+If your attack style is “P” (Physical), your card’s attack value (character #1) is compared to the enemy’s physical defence (character #3).
 If your attack style is “M” (Magical), you compare your attack to the enemy’s magical defence (character #4).
 If your attack style is “X” (fleXible, god help me), you attack whichever defence value is lower (the lower number of character #3 and #4).
 If your attack style is “A” (Assault), it’s the best style of all, and your enemy will be forced to use the weakest number on its card for defence, even if that number would normally been its attack stat (character #1).
 Did you follow that?
 Would you have followed that at like, age ten?
 How about if there was no explanation?
 And how would ten-year-old “you” feel if I told you it was only going to get worse?

 Thankfully, I’m not going to get into that, because it is awful.
 Let’s just say the experience is a four-step process that’s still heavily randomized, that attacks can chain into other cards (reader MarissaBlackwing points out that having no arrows can be helpful here!) and leave it at that.
 Remember: the game explains none of this, and the level of randomness seems especially high if you don’t understand exactly what’s going on.
 You almost have to understand the exact math to get good at Tetra Master, and that’s just bullshit, because the game never tells you about it.
 Besides, shouldn’t a card game work without the need for a computer to generate a four-step randomized formula between moves?
 When actual card game designers (a European company named Dino) got their hands on Tetra Master, to make a real-world version, they redesigned it pretty darned heavily to make it playable at a decent clip, but why didn’t Square realize they should have done that themselves?